Some of our previous projects

 German Historical Institute Paris

-Blatt & Bild was responsible for developing the database of information and historical photos.
-We also developed the online search tool, which was based on official German telephone directories and French administrative records.
+Blatt & Bild established the database of information and historical photos and developed the online search tool which was based on the official German telephone directories and French administrative records.

 Institut d’études politiques de Paris (Sciences Po)

 Prof. Dr. Claire Andrieu

 Research for Prof. Claire Andrieu as part of her project Helpers et lyncheurs dans l’Europe allemande, 1940-1945.
 The aim was to find people who had witnessed German airmen bailing out of their planes and to establish how the population in various European countries reacted to members of the German air force, who had been forced to make emergency landings in enemy territory.